TORO-IO/toro-cloud-ips/README.md

 CloudFormation template whitelists all Public IP Addresses associated to TORO Cloud infrastructure.
 It specifically allows the connection to port 3306.

+Whenever there are changes with our public IPs, we update this template as well for the ease of all users.

 ## Errors with the template?
 Find support on our support portal, http://support.torocloud.com/